harness/helm-charts/src/prod/README.md

   sto:
     enabled: false

-  # -- Enabled will deploy ET to your cluster
+  # -- Enabled will deploy SRM to your cluster
-  et:
+  srm:
     enabled: false

   # -- Enabled will deploy NG Customer Dashboards